JKirchartz/jkirchartz.github.com/_posts/2014-09-01-glitchy_3bit_dither.md

 While all the above is true for most personal computers which store data in Little [Endian][21], some other machines may use Big Endian notations, which would reverse the order of the data from RGBA to ABGR.
 If you were making imaging software you'd probably want to account for that, but since the point of this project is to maim images it's only mildly important to ensure the alpha channel is applied correctly (or just set to 100%.)

+\* now that I'm planning to make this into a node-based tool, and eventually distribute it on NPM, I'm thinking I'd be better off making this an extension of [camanjs][10] because they've already got so much figured out.
+Also I think by that point a name change might be in order.

 [1]: http://jkirchartz.com/Glitchy3bitdither/
 [2]: https://en.wikipedia.org/wiki/Glitch_art